perzach/mac-setup/README.md

 * Iterm2 - Settings -> Profiles -> Select "My Profile" and make it the default one

 ## Checklist afterwards
-- Login to Apps (AppleId, Chrome, Spotify)
+- Login to Apps (AppleId, Chrome, Spotify, VS Code)
-- Install Aerial screensaver
 - Install mandatory tools from AppStore (PasteBot, Caffeinated, etc)